I Thought I Had It All…Til I Found Myself Carrying It All.

 It was something I built completely from the ground up.
 Something I loved deeply.
 A part of me that existed outside of motherhood and marriage.
 I didn’t even know how to cook when I started—but through determination and grit, I built a successful business anyway.

-On paper, it looked like success.
+On paper, and on Instagram, it looked like success.

-And eventually, my body made it clear I couldn’t sustain it anymore.
+It was survival disguised as productivity, and eventually my body made it clear I couldn’t sustain it anymore.

-I remember feeling like a failure.
+I remember feeling like a failure—more unseen, unvalued, and unloved than ever.

 😩 Postpartum and Survival Mode